IIIF/cookbook-recipes/recipe/0139-geo-annotation/expanded/index.md

 * [`geometry` can be more than just a `Point`.](https://tools.ietf.org/html/rfc7946#section-3.1)

-### The Canvas containing a jpeg for which transcription text was written which has the word 'Paris' in the transcription text is geocoded to Paris, France.
+### The Canvas containing a jpeg for which transcription text was written which has the word 'Paris' in the transcription text geocoded to Paris, France.
 [JSON-LD](canvas.json)

 {: .line-numbers data-download-link data-download-link-label="Download me" data-src="canvas.json" }